-When is Medicare open enrollment for 2021 coverage?
+When is Medicare open enrollment?

 Medicare open enrollment – also known as Medicare’s annual election period – runs from October 15 through December 7 each year.
 During this annual window, Medicare plan enrollees can reevaluate their coverage – whether it’s Original Medicare with supplemental drug coverage, or Medicare Advantage – and make changes or purchase new policies if they want to do so.

 During the Medicare open enrollment period, you can:

 - Switch from Original Medicare to Medicare Advantage (as long as you’re enrolled in both Medicare Part A and Part B, and you live in the Medicare Advantage plan’s service area).